Scores of flights have been cancelled at Heathrow after temperatures dropped to the lowest levels seen in a decade.

 Other airlines affected include KLM, Lufthansa, Aer Lingus, Virgin Atlantic, United Airlines, SAS and Air France.
 And the misery may continue for passengers as temperatures are set to drop again on Monday night, with a minimum of -6C in London.

-See below for our guide to your compensation rights when travel is disrupted due to poor weather or the fault of the operator.
-For more advice, see the top eight things you must do now if your flight has been cancelled here.
+See below for our guide to your compensation rights when travel is disrupted.
+For more advice, see the top things you must do now if your flight has been cancelled here.

 The airline will be in touch if your flight is affected.
-In this eventuality with easyJet, your options will be to switch to another flight for free, to accept a voucher for the full value of your booking (valid for 12 months), or to request a full refund.
+Note that each individual airline has different options in this eventuality; for example, with easyJet, you can either switch to another flight for free, accept a voucher for the full value of your booking (valid for 12 months), or request a full refund.
+With Ryanair, you can either apply for a refund or change your cancelled flight for free.
 With British Airways, you can claim a refund.
-Both easyJet and British Airways have more information online on what to do if your flight is impacted.
+Check the airline's policy online for more information on what to do if your flight is impacted.